Inihood1/Flutter-geonfencing/README.md

 ## Customization

-### Geofence Image

-To customize the geofence image/icon, replace the `assets/geofence.png` file with your preferred image.
-Make sure to maintain the same filename and format (PNG) to avoid any code changes.

-### Notifications

-Customize the geofencing notifications by modifying the notification settings in the code.
-You can change the notification sound, appearance, and content to match your app's branding and user experience.

 ## Contribution

 Contributions are welcome!
 If you have any feature suggestions, bug reports, or improvements, please feel free to open an issue or submit a pull request.
 Let's make this geofencing Flutter app even better together.